This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Shimano also offer a companion app the Shimano E-Tube Project – this can be downloaded as an Android or Apple smartphone app, and there is a version for Windows for your laptop or PC.
 From here you can download firmware updates and even configure certain pedal assist characteristics.
 Through this app you can also turn your smartphone (or Garmin) into the display – there is a list of supported devices on the Garmin website.

-The battery on the Vitus Mach E is the highest spec 504Wh version – even the more expensive BMC only has the 418Wh battery fitted.
-Shimano claim a range of up to 185km in ‘Eco’ mode which is based on a combined rider / bike weight of 100kg and riding on flat terrain – I’m curious to see how much I can squeeze out of a single charge riding around Cornwall – I suspect, given the efficiency of the motor it won’t be that far off the mark as I have achieved a similar range from a comparable battery fitted to a Tongsheng TSDZ2 e-bike conversion.
+The Shimano battery on the Vitus Mach E is the highest spec 504Wh version and uses high quality Sony 18650 Lithium cells – even the more expensive BMC only has the 418Wh battery fitted.
+Shimano claim a range of up to 185km in ‘Eco’ mode which is based on a combined rider / bike weight of 100kg, riding on flat terrain – I’ve managed to squeeze nearly 100 miles from one charge, although the battery wasn’t totally depleted and the indicator was still showing one bar remaining (I didn’t have the assist on the whole time and only used ‘Eco’ mode).
 The battery charger is shipped with an EU plug, so you will need to purchase a EU to UK plug adaptor.

 The components fitted to the Vitus Mach E are about right for the price point.
-It’s nice that there are Shimano flat-mount hydraulic disc brakes and tough rims with thru-axles.
+It’s nice that there are Shimano flat-mount hydraulic disc brakes and Vitus own brand rims with thru-axles.
 The gearing is provided by the dependable Shimano Alivio, which works absolutely fine.

 Alivio is at the lower end of Shimano’s MTB groupset range, but in my experience it is reliable and works well.
 The Alivio RD-M4000 rear derailleur has always been my ‘go to’ mech when I’ve wanted to use a wider range gear cassette on my touring bike and road bike.
 It will easily work with an 11-36 cassette and I have successfully used an Alivio derailleur with an 11-40 rear cassette with no noticeable reduction in shifting quality.

-The Vitus gearing is probably more suitable for undulating terrain – it uses an 11-34 9-speed cassette in combination with a 44t chainring.
-I personally found this gearing a little too high for the steep hills in Cornwall.
-When my bike arrives I will be swapping out the rear cassette for a Sunrace 11-40 9-speed and I will change the front chainring for the optional 38t that’s available.
-Mid-drive e-bike motors are more efficient at higher pedalling cadences, so if you live in a hilly area you will need to consider this when purchasing the Mach E.
+The Vitus gearing is probably more suitable for undulating terrain – it comes as standard with an 11-34 9-speed cassette in combination with a 44t chainring.
+I personally found this gearing a little too high for the steep hills in Cornwall, so I initially replaced the rear cassette for a Sunrace 11-40 9-speed.
+I was also going to change front chainring for the optional 38t that’s available, but I’ve now changed to a complete 11-speed system with an 11-46 rear cassette.
+Mid-drive electric bike motors are more efficient at higher pedalling cadences, so if you live in a very hilly area you may want to consider this upgrade when purchasing the Mach E.

 The brakes are excellent Shimano UR300 flat mount hydraulic brakes with 160mm rotors.
-I found they worked very well and provided the right amount of modulation and bite.
+I find they work very well (once sufficiently bedded in and warmed up) and provided the right amount of modulation and bite.
 They also look very neat and the levers are comfortable to operate.

 Wheels and tyres

-The wheels are Vitus own branded components and come across as being very tough.
+The wheels are Vitus own branded components.
 They have the obligatory thru-axles and are shod in 700 x 40 Vee Tire Co G-Sport E-Bike tyres which come in a very nice ‘gum wall’ finish.
 These tyres seem to be a good all-rounder for road and a bit of gravel riding, although I couldn’t find a lot of information about them on the internet.
-They do make for a very nice ride and the manufacturer claims a good level of puncture protection (B-Proof).
-I will see how they stand up to the Cornish back lanes, but if I get a puncture I’ll be inclined to fit a pair of nearly new Schwalbe Marathon Plus tyres I have knocking about.
+They do make for a very nice ride and the manufacturer claims a good level of puncture protection.
+I’ve decided to fit a pair of Schwalbe Marathon Plus tyres to mine as I had a nearly new pair knocking about.

 Frame and finishing kit